markom9822/markom9822.github.io/_posts/2023-06-02-Intersection-Points.md

 <div align="center">$Ax(t) + By(t) + Cz(t) + D = 0$</div><br>
 Therefore the intersection between this plane and our ray can be written as such:<br>
 <div align="center">$D + (ct + c_0)C + (bt + b_0)B + (at + a_0)A = 0$</div><br>
+We can get $D$ by getting the dot product between the position of the plane and the plane normal vector.
 We now solve for $t$.
 <div align="center">$t = \frac{D + c_0C + b_0B + a_0A}{cC + bB + aA}$</div><br>